The school day runs from 8:30 am to 4:00 pm. Please consult the School Calendar for holidays and our vacation schedule.

 Good Morning!
 We begin the morning outside in our playground and garden where we have time to connect with one another and the world around us.
 We join together for our first circle of the day where we say good morning and work on our gross and fine motor skills through singing, moving and following the teacher's movements.

 Focused Learning We are now ready to get to work, we go inside for focused instruction in literacy, science and math.
 Children learn the rhythms and sounds of English through a large repertoire of beautiful songs and seasonal rhymes.
 These are embodied in accompanying movements/gestures and therefore easily learned.
 Stories and puppet shows rich in imagery and content are also a core part of the language arts curriculum.
 Exposure to such rich language builds children's speaking and listening skills--so important in later reading development.
 It enhances their vocabulary knowledge too.
-Learning the letters of the alphabet is easy and fun with Ms. Tara's mystery bag method!
+Learning the letters of the alphabet is easy and fun!
 Children are natural scientists and so curious about our world.
 At Cairn Hill Nature Preschool science topics include soil, hibernation, solids and liquids, birds, crystals, and the water cycle, to name a just a few.
 Math concepts, such as counting, sorting and measuring are easily integrated into scientific study-- and our nature setting provides the perfect context for both.